MTGitHub1617/manas-tankala-milestone6/content/pages/projects/project-three.md

 colors: colors-a
 date: '2022-01-22'
 client: Awesome client
-description: 'The fragrances we use are '
+description: The fragrances we use are Lavendar
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg